sahahn/parc_scaling/docs/input_data.md

 Likewise, we additionally downloaded each subject's automatically computed [FreeSurfer ROI stats](https://fscph.nru.dk/slides/Martin/fs.roi.mr.pdf) files.

+## Modality

 We chose to use [structural MRI](https://www.sciencedirect.com/topics/medicine-and-dentistry/structural-magnetic-resonance-imaging) surfaces.
 That said, the idea of parcellations easily extends to task-based fMRI and resting state fMRI just as easily as dMRI.
 The choice to use structural MRI surfaces was therefore somewhat arbitrary, but given its ubiquity and the amount of available studies which employ it, it may not be a bad choice.
-Future work may very well consider different modalities or explicitly [multi-modal fusion](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4917230/).
+[Future work](./future_work.html) may very well consider different modalities or explicitly [multi-modal fusion](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4917230/).

 ## Sample Size